-The stack gas monitor uses a beta scintillation detector to view activity collected on a glass fiber filter to monitor particulate radioactivity.
-Stack gaseous activity is monitored by a G-M detector mounted in the shielded cylindrical volume through which the sampled stack effluent flows after removal of particulates by filtration.
+The stack particulate monitor uses a beta/gamma scintillation detector to view activity collected on a glass fiber filter to monitor particulate radioactivity.
+Stack gaseous activity is monitored by a beta scintillation detector mounted in the shielded cylindrical volume through which the sampled stack effluent flows after removal of particulates by filtration.
 Readouts for these monitors are located at the stack monitor, in the control room, and adjacent to the emergency assembly area.